 If I have an accident, what will I have to pay?

 Unfortunately accidents do happen.
-Before you choose a car sharing business, learn about your insurance liability, and how much extra it costs if you want to lower your premium.
+Before you choose a car sharing business, learn about your insurance liability, and how much extra it costs if you want to lower your liability.

 Do they have the type of vehicle I need?